Chromebooks vs Refurbished Windows Laptops: 2026 Buyer's Guide | Discount Computer Depot

 Gartner & IDC Forecast Alignment

-Gartner and IDC project RAM pricing relief beginning Q4 2027 at earliest, with normalized supply conditions not expected until 2028.
+According to Gartner's Q4 2026 market analysis, RAM pricing relief won't begin until Q4 2027 at earliest, with normalized DRAM supply conditions not expected until 2028.
 Finance teams building FY2027 hardware budgets should model scenarios assuming sustained high new-equipment pricing through the entire fiscal year, making both Chromebook and quality refurbished procurement strategies more financially attractive than peak-pricing new equipment purchases for the foreseeable planning horizon.

 Frequently Asked Questions